tevaughan/region-fill-dirichlet/README.md

 ### Find Squares Over Which To Interpolate

 Consider every successive, binned image of
-`M_0`.
-First `M_1`, which is 2x2-binned, then
+$M_0$.
+First $M_1$, which is
+$2 \times 2$-binned, then $M_2$, $4 \times 4$;
-`M_2`, 4x4; `M_3`, 8x8; etc.  In each case, the
+$M_3$, $8 \times 8$; etc.  In each case, the
 superpixel contains the sum of the four corresponding pixel-values in the mask at the next higher stage of resolution.
-Find the greatest `N` such that `M_N` has at least one superpixel whose value is `2^[2*N]`; that is, in
+Find the greatest $N$ such that $M_N$ has at least one superpixel whose value is $2^{2*N}$; that is, in
-`M_N` at least one superpixel whose every corresponding pixel in `M'` is 1.
+$M_N$ at least one superpixel whose every corresponding pixel in $M'$ is 1.

-If `N>1`, then, for each such superpixel in
+If $N>1$, then, for each such superpixel in
-`M_N`, let the four corresponding corner-pixels in `M'` remain set to 1, but set the other
+$M_N$, let the four corresponding corner-pixels in $M'$ remain set to 1, but set the other
-`N*N-4` corresponding pixels in `M'` to zero.
-Keep track of each superpixel so treated, so that pixels on its boundary in `M'` can contribute properly to the coefficients of the sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in `M'` (other than the corner pixels) can be filled by linear interpolation of the corners.
+$N \times N - 4$ corresponding pixels in $M'$ to zero.
+Keep track of each superpixel so treated, so that pixels on its boundary in $M'$ can contribute properly to the coefficients of the sparse, square matrix used in the solution and so that, after the solution is obtained, the superpixel's corresponding pixels in $M'$ (other than the corner pixels) can be filled by linear interpolation of the corners.
 Also, set all of the corresponding pixels at the intermediate resolutions to zero.

-Do the same thing in `M_{N-1}` for each superpixel whose value is `2^[2*[N-1]]`, in
+Do the same thing in $M_{N-1}$ for each superpixel whose value is $2^{2*[N-1]}$, in
-`M_{N-2}` for each superpixel whose value is `2^[2*[N-2]]`, etc., and concluding with the same treatment in `M_2` for each superpixel whose value is 16.
+$M_{N-2}$ for each superpixel whose value is
+$2^{2*[N-2]}$, etc., and concluding with the same treatment in $M_2$ for each superpixel whose value is 16.

 ### Prepare Linear Model

-When the size of the region to be filled is larger than, say, `8*8` pixels, the elimination of all but the four corner pixels from each full superpixel drastically reduces the size of the linear problem.
-The remaining square matrix is still sparse, especially as `m` increases, but the matrix does become denser.
-Whenever a lone pixel `p` in the linear system lie, say, to the left of the border of a full superpixel, the contribution from the border-pixel is computed as the linear interpolation of the two corner-pixels that bound that border.
-So `p` is connected not just to a single value on the right but to a properly weighted pair on the right.
+When the size of the region to be filled is larger than, say, $8 \times 8$ pixels, the elimination of all but the four corner pixels from each full superpixel drastically reduces the size of the linear problem.
+The remaining square matrix is still sparse, especially as the margine $m$ increases, but the matrix does become denser.
+Whenever a lone pixel $p$ in the linear system lie, say, to the left of the border of a full superpixel, the contribution from the border-pixel is computed as the linear interpolation of the two corner-pixels that bound that border.
+So $p$ is connected not just to a single value on the right but to a properly weighted pair on the right.
 Effects like this increase the density of the problem.

+However, the time to factor the matrix and to render the solution should be greatly reduced for any sufficiently large region of pixels to be filled.

 ### Interpolation